grafana/explore-profiles/docs/sources/determine-use-case/index.md

 Your use case determines what’s most important.
 If a service is misbehaving, then you might want to see the profile types so you can see the CPU and memory profiles alongside each other.

 For either use case, the first step is to identify areas of interest by reviewing profiles or a single service.
-Selecting different profile types lets you focus on memory allocation, CPU processes, allocation sizes, blocks, and more.
+Selecting different profile types lets you focus on memory allocation, CPU processes, allocation sizes, blocks, or blocks.
+The profile types available depend on how your app is instrumented to generate your profiling data.
+For more information, refer to [Understand profile types](https://grafana.com/docs/pyroscope/latest/view-and-analyze-profile-data/profiling-types/).

 After you’ve identified the problem process or service, you can filter and explore using labels and flame graphs to view lower levels.